-The CM will conduct an annual inspection of all facilities identified in the Monitoring Universe to ensure an accurate assessment of each facility's classification and recordkeeping.
+The CM will conduct an annual inspection of all facilities identified in the Monitoring Universe to ensure an accurate assessment of each facility's classification and record keeping.
 The inspection process will include:

-- A review of the facility's physical accommodations to determine whether it is a secure or non-secure facility. - Conduct a "walkthrough" (a walkthrough is a thorough tour where the facility's designee guides the CM through different parts of the facility).
-The walkthrough is a necessary step to assist the CM in determining whether the inspected facility is either in compliance or non-compliance of each of the JJDPA core requirements. - A review all relevant record keeping to determine if adequate data is maintained in regards to compliance with 223(a)(11)(A), (11)(B), (12) and (13). - An exit interview with the facility administrator or designee to share onsite findings and concerns.
-Also, to discuss methods the facility can adopt or modify accordingly to maintain compliance and resolve violations that were identified. - are present
+- A review of the facility's physical accommodations to determine whether it is a secure or non-secure facility. - Conduct a "walkthrough" to determine the level of sight and sound separation between juveniles and adult inmates. - Review all record keeping to determine if adequate data are maintained in regards to compliance with 223(a)(11)(A), 223(a)(11)(B), (12) Separation of Juveniles from Adult Inmates and (13) Jail Removal. - An exit interview with the facility administrator or contact to share onsite findings and concerns, to discuss methods to realize what compliance matters and issues are present.